-- Transcript verification and successful completion of LPN program. - Submit an admission application form, available from the Admissions department by the deadline date noted on the application. - Take the Nursing Acceleration Challenge Exam (ACE: Nursing Care During Childbearing and Nursing Care of the Child) PN Pharmacology Exam; and Psychiatric Mental Health Nursing.
+6. Take the Nursing Acceleration Challenge Exam (ACE: Nursing Care During Childbearing and Nursing Care of the Child) PN Pharmacology Exam; and Psychiatric Mental Health Nursing.

-NOTE: Individual test results are reviewed according to the decision score for each test by the dean of nursing or designee.
+NOTE: Individual test results are reviewed according to the decision score for each test.
 Candidates scoring above 70% on each exam will be allowed to progress to the appropriate nursing course; those scoring at less than 70% will be advised to begin at the appropriate nursing course.

-- NRSI 204 Pharmacological Basis of Nursing Practice - o NRSI 211 Care of Childbearing Families - o NRSI 212 Mental Health/Illness Nursing Concepts - o NRSI 213 Care of Childrearing Families - Complete all required general education courses commensurate with their advanced placement with a "C" or better (Human Anatomy, Fundamentals of Chemistry, Human Physiology, Introduction to Psychology, Intermediate Algebra, English Composition, Microbiology, Life-span Development, Introduction to Sociology, Expository Writing, and Introduction to Philosophy and Introduction to Statistics). - LPN applicants will be given CV credit for BIOL 302 Nutrition, NRSI 200 Introduction to Professional Nursing, and NRSI 202 Foundations of Professional Nursing on admission to
+- o NRSI 204 Pharmacological Basis of Nursing Practice - o NRSI 211 Care of Childbearing Families - o NRSI 212 Mental Health/Illness Nursing Concepts - NRSI 213 Care of Childrearing Families

-- the program. - Have a cumulative GPA of 3.0 on a 4.0 scale.
+LPN applicants will be given CV credit for BIOL 302 Nutrition, NRSI 200 Introduction to Professional Nursing, and NRSI 202 Foundations of Professional Nursing on admission to the program.